 - Pressing the right (3 o'clock) button twice from the menu screen takes you to the Smart Stat Information Screen.

 - The information found on this screen is view only and displays information about the Smart Stat such as the connected Room, Zone or Equip name, the Pairing Address of the Smart Stat to CCU, Firmware Version, Bootloader Version, and the Serial Number of the Smart Stat.

 - The support team may need information from this screen for troubleshooting purposes.

 - Pressing the right (3 o'clock) button three times from the menu screen takes you to the Installer Options Screen.

-Temp Offset (Used to calibrate onboard temp sensor), Hardware Test (Used to check and test functions of the Smart Stat), BLE Debug, and Factory Reset (which will restore the Smart Stat to default configuration.
+Temp Offset (Used to calibrate onboard temp sensor), Hardware Test (Used to check and test functions of the Smart Stat), BLE Debug, and Factory Reset (which will restore the Smart Stat to the default configuration.

-Enable Temp Slave - will enable the Local Interface Sensor to function as a sensor.
+Enable Temp Slave - this will enable the Local Interface Sensor to function as a sensor.
 This would be for connecting a Local Interface Sensor to a Smart Node for VAV/DAB.

-Enable Lighting Slave - will enable the Local Interface Sensor to function as a daylight harvesting sensor.
+Enable Lighting Slave - this will enable the Local Interface Sensor to function as a daylight harvesting sensor.
 This would be for connecting a Local Interface Sensor to a Smart Node for lighting.